 Frank Lloyd Wright home in Rockford to get visitors' center

 ROCKFORD, Ill.
-(AP) — There are plans to open a visitors' center in Rockford for the Frank Lloyd Wright-designed Laurent House , which opened as a museum four years ago.
+(AP) — There are plans to open a visitors' center in Rockford, Illinois, for the Frank Lloyd Wright-designed Laurent House , which opened as a museum four years ago.

-The 2,600-square-foot (242-square-meter) Laurent House is on the National Register of Historic Places.
+The 2,600-square-foot (242-square-meter) Laurent House, built in the early 1950s, is on the National Register of Historic Places.
 It's the only house Wright designed specifically for someone with disabilities.
-It was built in 1951 and 1952.

-The foundation on Monday won approval from the Rockford City Council to annex the properties and grant a special use permit.
+The foundation won approval Monday from the Rockford City Council to annex the properties.

 Information from: Rockford Register Star, http://www.rrstar.com